kashi-iiitb/CppND-Capstone-Snake-Game/README.md

 <img src="Modified_Snake_Game.gif"/>

 Snake initially starts with length 1 and higher speed and gradually speed keeps decreasing as the snake length increases.
 This helps to increase the user confidence to play the game and player doesn't feel frustrated/anxious.
 Instead, at the end of the game the player feels an emotion of accomplishment.
+There is threshold to the lowest snake speed (0.15).
+It is done to keep the game interesting.
 To make the game a bit more challenging I have introduced Difficulty levels Easy/Normal/Hard.
 User needs to avoid Poison, Wall and should try to eat the food.
+Bonus food has been added whenever the snake length increases by a factor of 8/16/24/..., bonus food appears for 10 seconds.
+Eating bonus food will reduce the snake speed.

 ## Added Game features:
 1. Introduced **Difficulty levels** (Easy/Normal/Hard).
    **Easy**: No poison, **Normal**: Poison, **Hard**: Poison + Wall
 3. **PAUSE**: Game pauses on "ESC" and resumes on "Enter" key press
-4. **Multiple food items** for Snake to eat: Eating Yellow food increases the length and reduces the Snake speed.
+4. **Healthy food (Yellow)** for Snake to eat: Eating Yellow food increases the length and reduces the Snake speed.
-5. **Poison (Red food)**: Eating Red food will kill the snake.
+5. **Poison (Red )**: Eating Red food will kill the snake.
 User needs to avoid the Red food.
+6. **Bonus Food (Purple food)**: Eating Bonus food will decrease the snake speed.
-6. **Wall**: If snake hits the wall, it will die.
+7. **Wall**: If snake hits the wall, it will die.
-7. **Highest Score:** Keeps track of the highest score and UserName to the file (/src/highest.txt) and is displayed at the end of the game.
+8. **Highest Score:** Keeps track of the highest score and UserName to the file (/src/highest.txt) and is displayed at the end of the game.

 ## Dependencies for Running Locally
 * cmake >= 3.7